We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 At the end of the month, Extra reports all of your purchases as payment activity to the credit bureaus.

 Their account will appear as a tradeline on your credit report.

 Other benefits include that there is no hard inquiry because there is no credit check.
-Also, because your account balance gets paid off every day, there is no negative impact on the credit utilization part of your score.
+Also, because your account balance gets paid off every day, you’ll never approach your credit limit, and there’s no negative impact on the credit utilization part of your score.

 For their service, Extra charges a small monthly fee starting at $7.
 Or, if you want your debit card to earn you rewards, you can pay $12 a month to earn 1% cash back to spend in their store.
 There are also discounts offered for paying the fee in an annual lump sum.